openstreetmap/stateofthemap-2022/cfp/index.md

 jewellery, 3D printed objects, engravings, visualizations, computer or mobile games, virtual worlds, augmented reality, flyers, postcards, etc.

-SotM also has an academic track with its own Call for Abstracts which is dedicated to scientific applications of OSM.
-Please follow the link to the Call for Abstracts of the academic track if you are willing to propose a contribution for this track.
-The academic track uses the same submission system, but it has different requirements which are outlined in the [call for academic abstracts]({{site.baseurl}}/cfp/academic/).

 <p><div class="img-with-credits"><img alt="Heidelberg"
 src="/img/sotm-2019-laptop.jpg" style="width:100%; height:auto;"/><span
 class="credits">Manfred Stock, CC BY-NC-SA 2.0</span></div></p>